emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 3. Prerequisite steps
 ---------------------

 #.
-Ensure your public key is in //.git-fusion/users/USER/keys/ in
+Ensure your public key is in Perforce at
-   Perforce, submitting it if necessary.
+   //.git-fusion/users/USER/keys/ in Perforce, submitting it if necessary.

 #.
-Ensure your e-mail address is in //.git-fusion/users/p4gf_usermap
+Ensure your e-mail address is in Perforce at
-   in Perforce and matches your Perforce user record, submitting it if necessary.
+   //.git-fusion/users/p4gf_usermap in Perforce and matches your Perforce user record, submitting it if necessary.

 #.
 Clone the Ravenbrook MPS GitHub repository and name the remote
    "github", giving (inter alia) access to Travis CI to build and test